SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 ### Amplifi: The First Unicorn in the Land of Dragons?

-A feature exploring the growth of Cardiff-based technology company AMPLIFI and the rise of the Welsh startup ecosystem.
+A feature exploring the growth of Cardiff-based technology company AMPLYFI and the rise of the Welsh startup ecosystem.

 ![Amplifi feature page 1](amplyfi.png)

 ![Amplifi feature page 2](am1.png)

 ## Entrepreneur Q&A

-A series of Q&A interviews with emerging UK entrepreneurs exploring new ventures and the future of British business.
+A series of my Q&A interviews with emerging UK entrepreneurs exploring new ventures and the future of British business.

 ### Matt Jones
 Q&A with Welsh advertising entrepreneur, Matt Jones.